erikaduan/Introductory-maths-in-R-and-Python/README.md

 ## Aim:

-The aim of this repository is to provide resources to help users who are interested in practicing machine learning but do not come from a mathematics background/ have forgotten all their specialist mathematics knowledge.
+The **primary aim** of this repository is to **provide beginner friendly mathematics tutorials** for users who are interested in understanding machine learning algorithms (also known as statistical programming) but do not come from a mathematics background/ have forgotten all their high school or undergraduate mathematics studies.

-This repository also has a secondary aim of **promoting code agnostic practices**, by highlighting how the same functions can be performed in both R and Python.
+This repository also has a **secondary aim** of **promoting code agnostic practices**, by highlighting how **the same functions can be performed in both R and Python**.

 ## Authors: